Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 • Sit comfortably on the floor, knees bent

-• Take a deep inhale and feel your ribcage expand
+• Take a deep breath and feel your ribcage expand

 • On the exhale, contract and elevate your pelvic floor

 Consider your pelvic floor to be an elevator that you are attempting to slowly move from the ground floor of a building to a higher level.
-Another visual to attempt: try picking up and holding a blueberry with your vaginal opening.
-These visualisations might assist you ensure that you are contracting each muscle group in a coordinated manner.
+Another visual to attempt would be to try picking up and holding a blueberry with your vaginal opening.
+These visualisations might assist you in ensuring that you are contracting each muscle group in a coordinated manner.

 Importance of Warm Up and Cool Down

-A proper warm-up and cool-down are required during exercise in the second trimester.
+A proper warm-up and cool-down session is required during exercise in the second trimester.
 Warming up helps your body prepare for physical activity by improving blood flow to muscles and joints, which lowers the risk of injury.
-A modest warm-up, such as walking or light stretching, can help you gain flexibility and ease into your workout.
+A moderate warm-up activity, such as walking or light stretching, can help you gain flexibility and ease into your workout.
 Similarly, cooling down allows your heart rate to gradually return to normal, lowering the risk of dizziness and fainting.
 Slow stretching and deep breathing can help you relax more after exercise.

 Safety First